MicrosoftEdge/WebView2Feedback/specs/Autofill.md

 * Address data will be saved
 * Upon clicking on the form field, suggestions will appear
-* Clicking on one of the suggestions will populate the corresponding fields If address autofill is disabled
+* Clicking on one of the suggestions will populate the corresponding fields

+If address autofill is disabled
 * No new address data will be saved
-* Upon clicking on the form field, suggestions will not appear If password autofill is enabled
+* Upon clicking on the form field, suggestions will not appear

+If password autofill is enabled
 * Password data will be autostuffed
 * Upon clicking on the form field, suggestions will appear
 * Clicking on one of the suggestions will populate the corresponding fields
 * Upon submitting the password data, a save password prompt will be displayed that will give the user the option to save or update the password data.
-If the user selects `Yes`, the new password data will be saved or updated depending on if they have previously entered password data while password autofill is enabled.
+If the user selects `Yes`, the new password data will be saved or updated depending on if they have previously entered password data while password autofill is enabled

 If password autofill is disabled
 * The password data will be autostuffed
 * Upon clicking on the form field, suggestions will appear
-* Clicking on one of the suggestions will populate the corresponding fields.
+* Clicking on one of the suggestions will populate the corresponding fields
-* Upon submitting the password data, no save password prompt will be displayed and no password information is saved or updated.
+* Upon submitting the password data, no save password prompt will be displayed and no password information is saved or updated

 # API Notes